sari-rahul/Studen-Study-Portal/README.md

 1. To provide students with a place store their Notes and Homeworks.
 2. To provide an to create ToDo List and update it.
-3. To provide a place for the students where they can browse in YouTube ,Dictionary,Wikipedia and various Books as per requirement.
+3. To provide a place for the students where they can browse in YouTube ,Wikipedia and various Books as per requirement.
+4. To provide a discussion forum for students to asks questions and to answrer them.
-4. To make the website available and functional on every device.
+5. To make the website available and functional on every device.

 ### Scope
 The project aims to develop an online platform called "Student Study Portal" that facilitates students in Storing Notes, Homeworks , creating ToDo list and to search in different inbuilt services.
-The platform will be responsive and user-friendly, providing features for user registration, creating notes, homeworks and updating them, creating todo list and updating them, searching in wikipedia,Youtube and books.
+It also provides a discussion forum where student can ask questions and also answer others questions.The platform will be responsive and user-friendly, providing features for user registration, creating notes, homeworks and updating them, creating todo list and updating them, searching in wikipedia,Youtube and books.
+It give access to all users to the discussion forum without registration.

 Key Features:
 1. Initial Project Setup: